avabellaw/shark-quiz/readme.md

 * Python - http.server
     * To host the website locally during development to allow me to view the website.
 * Paint.NET
-    * Used to edit and create images for the project such as the homepage hero and the visual FIELDS gif in services.html
+    * Used to edit and create images for the website.
 * Figma
     * Used to create the mockup of the website before developing.
 * Word